otasci0907/Room-27/README.md

 # Room 27

-This game is about a game tester that gets sucked into the game they’re testing.
-Finish the game to free the tester from the game.
+This game is about a tourist who goes to a hotel and gets trapped in it by the hotel supervisor.
+The tourist must solve a series of rooms to escape the hotel.

 ### Installing